duderstadt-lab/mars-docs/docs/MarsRover/Comments.md

 <img align='centre' src='{{site.baseurl}}/docs/img/Rover/img10.png' width='600' />

 Markdown rendering depends on extensions from [flexmark](https://github.com/vsch/flexmark-java) and [mermaid](https://mermaid-js.github.io/mermaid/#/README).
 This allows for easy documentation of tags, parameters, settings and the data analysis flow as a flowchart to be saved in the archive itself to improve reproducibility.
 Look at the respective web pages for more information on syntax.
 The example text shows an example of most of the incorporated features.
+Note that due to the maximum window size the image is split into two separate images.

 <img align='centre' src='{{site.baseurl}}/docs/img/Rover/img13.png' width='600' />

 <img align='centre' src='{{site.baseurl}}/docs/img/Rover/img14.png' width='600' />

-Flexmark extensions in Mars:
+Flexmark extensions in **Mars**:

 | :------------- | :------------- |
 | Anchorlink       | Converts titels to anchor points.
 Will automatically move to place the clicked title at the top.       |